wullm/monofonic/README.md

 - Requires FFTW v3, GSL (and HDF5 for output for some codes), as well as a CMake build system.

 See file CONTRIBUTING.md on how to contribute to the development.
+The software is licensed under GPL v3.

+If you use MUSIC, or MUSIC2-monofonIC in scientific work, you are required to acknowledge this by linking to this repository and citing the relevant papers.

 ## Build Instructions